Northern Rhodesian African Mineworkers' Union: Politics

 The AMU was active at the same time as the Northern Rhodesian African National Congress was agitating politically for improved rights for Africans, however the union's president, Lawrence Katilungu, did not support the AMU becoming involved in politics.
 The union declined to participate in a planned strike by the Congress in 1953 to protest the establishment of the Federation of Rhodesia and Nyasaland.
-The AMU was involved in a dispute with other Northern Rhodesian unions in the late 1950s when they attempted to dismiss Lawrence Katilungu from the leadership of the Northern Rhodesian Trade Union Congress (NRTUC).
+The AMU was involved in a dispute with other Northern Rhodesian unions in the late 1950s when they attempted to dismiss Lawrence Katilungu from the leadership of the Northern Rhodesian Trades Union Congress (NRTUC).
 Katilungu responded by expelling all unions in arrears with their fees, leaving only three mining unions as affiliates of the NRTUC.
-The other unions responded by establishing a rival body, the Reformed Trade Union Congress (RTUC) in February 1960.
+The other unions responded by establishing a rival body, the Reformed Trades Union Congress (RTUC) in February 1960.
 The NRTUC and RTUC later merged in 1961 after Katilungu had been dismissed from the presidency of the AMU.